secretlocation/sl-android-helper/README.md

-This utility to make APK management on android devices easier.
+This utility's goal is to make APK management across mulitple android devices easier.

 ## Instructions